 Frequently asked questions¶

-When was the general availability release of Anaconda Enterprise v5?
+When was the general availability (GA) release of Anaconda Enterprise v5?

 Anaconda Enterprise supports the use of Jupyter Notebooks and JupyterLab, which are the most popular integrated data science environments for working with Python and R notebooks.
-In version 5.2.2 we added support for Apache Zeppelin, a web-based notebook that enables data-driven, interactive data analytics and collaborative documents with interpreters for Python, R, Spark, Hive, HDFS, SQL, and more.
+You can also install and utilize both RStudio and VS Code for use in building your Anaconda Enterprise projects.

 Can I deploy multiple data science applications to Anaconda Enterprise?